-An outstanding independent school for girls and boys from 2 - 18 years
+An outstanding independent school for girls and boys from 2 to 18

-The Radnor House Sevenoaks Pre Prep offers outstanding care and education for boys and girls from two years old.
+The Radnor House Sevenoaks Nursery and Pre Prep offer outstanding care and education for boys and girls from two years old.

 Welcome to the Radnor House Prep School, where you will find happy, friendly and dynamic pupils, engaged in all aspects of their learning.